 Can we get an HECM if my spouse is under 62?

-Yes, you can in all states but Texas, where the law prohibits it.
+Yes, you can in all states except Texas, where the law prohibits it.
 Your wife would be an approved non-borrowing spouse.
-She would not have access to any funds still on the line if you pass before the funds are all used, but she would still be allowed to remain in the home for life without repaying the loan.
+If you pass before the funds are all used, she would not have access to any funds still on the line, but she would still be allowed to remain in the home for life without repaying the loan.

 Q.